vivekchoksi/taxi-pickups/README.md

 ridership varies over time.
 Our project focuses on predicting the number of taxi pickups given a one-hour time window and a location within New York City.
 This project concept is inspired by the MIT 2013-2014 Big Data Challenge, which proposed the same problem for taxicabs in Boston.

+This taxi pickup prediction task can be framed as a supervised machine learning regression problem.
+We implemented and evaluated three different models: linear least-squares regression, support vector regression, and decision tree regression.
+More information on our models, features, and results can be found in final_paper.pdf.

 Instructions on how to run